lukezhangui/thoughts/a list of things to do.md

 - Learn something about vim.
 Because its damn awesome as well
 - Try groceries delivery.
 Why walk and go out when I can get it at my door? try a service.
 - Technology is the future: Go research a hobby project using new technologies.
 Rent a new camera, print something 3d, buy a movie online, pay for a service/trial.
 (2)
-- APIs are simpler than I thought.
-Make a super uber simple api that returns my name.
 - Lose the jquery, find a small piece of code, no more than five lines currently written in jquery.
 Write in plain JS.
 (2)
 - ~~Simple little blog.
 Install a github pages blog in 30 sec.
 Don't research, just do it for shit and giggles~~
 - ~~play with github pages~~